CayleyCausey/neo4jPython/README.md

 #### Getting all employees from the database

 To see all employees in the database, use the method neo4j_API.return_employee().
-This function will return all employees in the database.
+This method will return all employees in the database.

 ```python
 connection.return_employees()